Aging brain: DNA damage

 At least 25 studies have demonstrated that DNA damage accumulates with age in the mammalian brain.
-This DNA damage includes the oxidized nucleoside 8-hydroxydeoxyguanosine (8-OHdG), single- and double-strand breaks, DNA-protein crosslinks and malondialdehyde adducts (reviewed in Bernstein et al.).
+This DNA damage includes the oxidized nucleoside 8-hydroxydeoxyguanosine (8-OHdG), single- and double-strand breaks, DNA-protein cross-links and malondialdehyde adducts (reviewed in Bernstein et al.).
 Increasing DNA damage with age has been reported in the brains of the mouse, rat, gerbil, rabbit, dog, and human.
 Young 4-day-old rats have about 3,000 single-strand breaks and 156 double-strand breaks per neuron, whereas in rats older than 2 years the level of damage increases to about 7,400 single-strand breaks and 600 double-strand breaks per neuron.

 Lu et al. studied the transcriptional profiles of the human frontal cortex of individuals ranging from 26 to 106 years of age.
 This led to the identification of a set of genes whose expression was altered after age 40.
 They further found that the promoter sequences of these particular genes accumulated oxidative DNA damage, including 8-OHdG, with age (see DNA damage theory of aging).
 They concluded that DNA damage may reduce the expression of selectively vulnerable genes involved in learning, memory and neuronal survival, initiating a pattern of brain aging that starts early in life.

 Immune system and fluids

-Blood brain barrier permeability, neuroinflammation and neurodegeneration, and gut microbiota-induced systemic chronic inflammation appear to be linked and interact with aging, e.g. as gut microbiota homeostasis could be disturbed by increasing age.
+Blood–brain barrier permeability, neuroinflammation and neurodegeneration, and gut microbiota-induced systemic chronic inflammation appear to be linked and interact with aging, e.g. as gut microbiota homeostasis could be disturbed by increasing age.
 According to a review, neuroinflammatory changes, "including microglial activation and production of inflammatory cytokines", occur with normal aging.